anamariaelek/anamariaelek.github.io/index.md

 <img src="static/images/ngschool.png" alt="ngschool" class="centerimage" width=250>

 I am originally from Croatia - which is a beautiful country and a perfect destination for your next holidays (I'm doing my patriotic bit here :) but it is really stunning).
-Currently I'm living in Barcelona.
-In my free time I like traveling, taking <a href="photos" target="_blank">photos</a>, hiking and running.
+Currently I am living in Barcelona.
+In my free time I enjoy reading, traveling, taking <a href="photos" target="_blank">photos</a>, hiking and running.